2022–23 New Orleans Privateers women's basketball team

-The 2022–23 New Orleans Privateers women's basketball team represents the University of New Orleans during the 2022–23 NCAA Division I women's basketball season.
-The Privateers are led by twelfth year head coach Keeshawn Davenport and play their home games at the Lakefront Arena located on the UNO campus in New Orleans, Louisiana.
-They are members of the Southland Conference.
+The 2022–23 New Orleans Privateers women's basketball team represented the University of New Orleans (UNO) during the 2022–23 NCAA Division I women's basketball season.
+The Privateers were led by twelfth-year head coach Keeshawn Davenport and played their home games at the Lakefront Arena located on the UNO campus in New Orleans, Louisiana.
+They were members of the Southland Conference.

 Previous season

-The Privateers finished the 2021-22 season with a 5-18 overall record and a 3-11 Southland Conference record, seventh place in the conference.
-They participated in the 2022 Southland Conference women's basketball tournament as the No. 7 seeded team.
-They wont their first round tournament game against No. 6 seeded Northwestern State 57-48.
-Their season ended with a quarterfinal loss to No. 4 seeded Southeastern 66-80.
+The Privateers finished the 2021–22 season with a 5–18 overall record and a 3–11 Southland Conference record, seventh place in the conference.
+They participated in the 2022 Southland Conference women's basketball tournament as the No. 7-seeded team.
+The Privateers won their first-round tournament game against No. 6-seeded Northwestern State 57–48.
+Their season ended with a quarterfinal loss to No. 4-seeded Southeastern Louisiana 66–80.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 25, 2022.
 Receiving 47 votes overall, the Privateers were picked to finish ninth in the conference.